-Note: Wireless modules such as ArtaFlex Radio Modules or Cypress Low power Radio modules such as CYWM6934/35 (not provided with the kit) can be plugged into the Wireless expansion connector on board.
-You may design your own radio module using the Cypress' CyFI-Low power chip CYRF7936-40LXI.
+Note Wireless modules such as ArtaFlex Radio Modules or Cypress Low-power Radio modules such as CYWM6934/35 (not provided with the kit) can be plugged into the Wireless expansion connector on the board.
+You can design your own radio module using the Cypress CyFI low-power chip CYRF7936-40LXI.